-- Increase access to the curriculum for students with a disability, expanding the curriculum as necessary to ensure that students with a disability are as equally prepared for life as are the able-bodied students.
+- 4.1 Improve access to the physical environment of the school, adding specialist facilities as necessary.
+This covers improvements to the physical environment of the school and physical aids to access education. - Increase access to the curriculum for students with a disability, expanding the curriculum as necessary to ensure that students with a disability are as equally prepared for life as are the able-bodied students.
 If the school fails to do this they are in breach of the Act.
 This covers teaching and learning and the wider curriculum at The Marlborough Science Academy such as participation in after school clubs, leisure and cultural activities or school visits.
-It also covers the provision of specialist aids and equipment, which may assist these students to access the curriculum. - Improve the delivery of written information to students, staff, parents and visitors with disabilities.
+It also covers the provision of specialist aids and equipment, which may assist these students to access the curriculum.

+• Improve the delivery of written information to students, staff, parents and visitors with disabilities.
 Examples might include hand-outs, timetables, textbooks and information about the school and school events.
-The information should be made available in various preferred formats within a reasonable time frame.
+If also required, this information can be completed audibly or provided in Braille as the need arises.
+The information should be made available in the various preferred formats within a reasonable time frame.